What Is a Payment Facilitator?

 The Challenges of the PayFac Model

-The PayFac model can be incredibly rewarding for ISVs and VARs, but it does have its drawbacks—particularly if you choose to build your payment facilitator system from the ground up.
-Here are some potential pitfalls:
+The PayFac model can be incredibly rewarding for ISVs, SaaS businesses, and VARs, but it does have its drawbacks—particularly if you choose to build your payment facilitator system from the ground up.
+However, as we will discuss further on, there are alternative PayFac that allow ISVs to bypass many of the challenges listed below.

-Fortunately, there is a quicker and less complicated path to becoming a payment facilitator which also mitigates some of the above-mentioned risks.
-With the growth of off-the-shelf PayFac solutions, which are ready-to-deploy payment facilitator solutions offered by payment technology companies, ISVs or VARs can get up-and-running fast with a fully developed payment facilitator platform so that they can board sub-merchants without the hassle.
-These off-the-shelf PayFac solutions handle many aspects of industry compliance and certifications, which greatly reduces risk.
+Fortunately, there is a quicker and less complicated path to becoming a payment facilitator, which also mitigates many of the risks and costs mentioned above.
+With the growth of off-the-shelf PayFac offerings known as PayFac-as-a-Service (PFaaS) solutions, ISVs or VARs can get up-and-running fast with fewer overhead costs.

 Taking the PayFac Plunge